This Page Last Updated: 04/05/2005

 Just a quick note on the pack - This pack is way oversized of this small amount of gear, but I also usually have my work gear,

 plus a jacket in the pack, and I still have room.
 It is also the BEST made pack I've ever seen.
-Forget you "North Face"
+Forget your "North Face"

 or "Lowe Alpine" or whatever.
 I had doubts until I actually saw one.
 VERY nice gear